dolittle-edge/Agent/README.md

 If you're using Visual Studio Code, there is a [great extension for Go](https://code.visualstudio.com/docs/languages/go).
 A good way to keep the feedback loop tight is to enable the `go.buildOnSave` and the `go.testOnSave` options for the extension.

+## Tests

+Tests are written in a BDD - Specifications by Example - using the [Ginkgo](http://onsi.github.io/ginkgo/) framework.